SantoshRokaya/Transfer-Learning-for-Medical-Image-Classification/README.md

 Colab Link: https://colab.research.google.com/github/SantoshRokaya/Transfer-Learning-for-Medical-Image-Classification/blob/main/Deep_Minds_Group_Project.ipynb

 Note: You will require the json file from kaggle for uploading the dataset to the colab session.
+A sample json file is uploaded in the repository.